qunosteve/Amphitheatre/README.md

 ## How to Contribute

 Come Join our Discord.
-We post "builder's bounties" for artists and developers to help incentivize the building of this Module.
+To help incentivize developers and artists, we offer "bounties" to build out different aspects of the module.